 This post may contain affiliate links.
 Please see our disclosure policy.

-These berry protein popsicles are the best healthy popsicles, packed with protein and berries to boost brain function.
-With cottage cheese, dark berries, cherries, milk and a touch of honey or maple syrup, they’re great for enjoying a sweet treat while balancing blood sugar.
+These berry cottage cheese protein popsicles are delicious and easy to make for kids and adults.
+With cottage cheese, dark berries, cherries, milk and a touch of honey or maple syrup, they’re great for enjoying a sweet treat.

 Berry protein popsicles next to cherries and blackberries with a bite out of one of the popsicles.